Which one would we choose?

-- 100 percent brushing coverage: The only brush with position detection guides you to a perfect clean
+- 100 Percent brushing coverage: The only brush with position detection to never miss a zone

 To find out more about either of these brushes why not click the relevant links below to be taken to the manufacturer’s website, to our hands on written reviews which include video or to one of our recommended outlets to purchase one at the best price possible.